hpe-dev-incubator/hpe-dev-portal/content/blog/automating-operations-on-dscc-using-ansible-playbooks.md

 ---
 Automation is one of the top trends in technology and the pace of automation is accelerating with more companies opting for developing fully automated systems.
 Automation reduces time, effort, cost, and manual errors while increasing efficiency and productivity.
 Gone are those days when many complex coding skills were required to implement automation.
 Now, there are many low-code tools available in the market, like Ansible, that make automation easier.

-In this blog post, I am excited to be able to introduce the Ansible playbooks for DSCC and show you how to use them.
-Along with the Python SDK for DSCC, these playbooks should help you in your efforts to automate HPE GreenLake Data Services through an infrastructure-as-code approach.
+In this blog post, I am excited to be able to introduce the Ansible playbooks for Data Services Cloud Console and show you how to use them.
+Along with the [Python SDK](https://github.com/HewlettPackard/greenlake-data-services-python) for Data Services Cloud Console, these playbooks should help you in your efforts to automate HPE GreenLake Data Services through an infrastructure-as-code approach.

 Ansible is an open-source IT automation tool that automates provisioning, configuration management, application deployment, and many other IT processes.
 Two main features that make Ansible the best choice for automation are: